GreenGiraffe1/Vienna-Destinations/README.md

 This project was created while I was taking the Udacity Full-Stack Nanodegree, and significant chunks of the structure / ideas behind the structure were provided by the course author.
 Significant portions of this project were inspired directly from the Udacity course "The Frontend: Javascript & AJAX", Lesson 7 "Getting Started with API's".
-I also worked closely with Udacity mentor Karol to resolve some issues.
+For my hamburger menu implementation I drew heavily from the course / example in "Programming Fundamentals", Lesson 21 "Common Responsive Patterns", Segment 9 "Pattern - Off Canvas".
+Also, Udacity mentors Karol and Tamás Krasser helped me trouble-shoot quite a few issues.

 ## License: